Pacoromo/toy-box/README.md

 The requirements are:

 - Manipulate the DOM with some event listeners.
-- Update some of the CSS rendering by implementing the use of addClass() and removeClass() methods.
+- Update some of the CSS rendering via javascript.
 - implement optional UI elements.
 - Make use of some conditionals and variables.
 - Iterate through arrays and objects